What happens when the inspector finds a problem?

 Required actions

-No immediate action required
+→No immediate action required

-Record the finding and monitor at subsequent examinations
+→Record the finding and monitor at subsequent examinations

-If the same finding recurs across multiple examinations, consider escalating to Category B
+→If the same finding recurs across multiple examinations, consider escalating to Category B

-Use C-category history to inform maintenance planning
+→Use Category C history to inform maintenance planning and asset risk assessment

 Example defects